 Friendly ways to sign off a professional email

 Most business emails exist in the elusive middle ground between formal and casual.
 That's exactly the reason why you want to always weigh your options before pressing 'Send'.
 Despite many workplaces leaning towards more casual correspondence nowadays, you want to be polite, friendly, and professional in internal emails, not to mention when communicating with someone outside your organization.
+So, what can I say instead of best regards?
+These are the ways to end an email

 When you are not yet quite sure how close you are with the recipient but don't want to appear overly formal, this option strikes a happy medium despite being slightly stiff.